abayomipopoola/abayomipopoola/content/blog/how-to-be-a-rebel/index.md

 title: How to be a Rebel!
 date: "2018-07-05T23:46:37.121Z"
 tags: [random]
-spoiler: Rebelling against negative, unrealistic, and the unworkable state of the mind.
+description: Rebelling against negative, unrealistic, and the unworkable state of the mind.
 ---

 ![how to be a rebel](./book.png)